 I looked for a legit, caring, serious mini poodle breeder for months.
 (We know some people may not agree with buying a dog, but after the bad experience we had with adopting our cat, we were very nervous about adopting a pet without knowing it’s background, and decided that this would be the best choice for us.)
 I eventually came across, a well known breeder in my area that shows champion poodles and even though she didn’t have the size I was looking for, she put me in contact to one of her friends that recently had a litter of black miniature poodles.
 We exchanged contact information and spent a few weeks getting to know one another, our history and expectations for the pups.
 Eventually, I was able to pick out my girl and she came home the week before Christmas.

 Coco “Cujo” Perkins

 When we first got her she was 3 months old and was this tiny 4 lb, adorable, shy fur ball.
 She didn’t bark and just wanted to be by my feet.
 Her first vet appointment went great and we were glad to know that she was a healthy puppy.
 As time went on she became more comfortable around us, and more confident in herself.
 She started learning tricks like sit, lay, spin, sit pretty and dance, even before we enrolled her into training.
-We decided to liter box train her, using dog liter of course, and she’s been really good with her potty training so far.
-She even jumps up on the bathroom door when she wants us to let her in to her liter box.
+We decided to litter box train her, using dog litter of course, and she’s been really good with her potty training so far.
+She even jumps up on the bathroom door when she wants us to let her in to her litter box.